Full Setup Guide

 Click Send Proposal Email to send the quote to the customer.

-Open your mailbox (of the email you fill on the quote form), you'll see the quote proposal email there.
+Open your mailbox (of the email you filled out on the quote form), you'll see the quote proposal email there.

 Once you and the customer agree on pricing via email, phone, or other methods, return to the quote in the submission list.
 Update the quote with final prices, quantities, and notes.